pumperknickle/TMap/README.md

 ### Importing framework

-Use Swiftrie by including it in the imports of your swift file
+Use TMap by including it in the imports of your swift file

 ```swift
 import Swiftrie